Bachelor Degree Options

 The Department of Psychology at the University of Alaska Anchorage offers undergraduate and graduate degree and certificate programs aimed at preparing students: (1) for advanced study in the social and health sciences, and (2) to become members of the behavioral health workforce.
 The department also maintains the Psychological Services Center, a clinic that provides low-cost mental health services to campus and community members.
 The department strives to offer degree and certificate programs that meet the needs of the state of Alaska.

-Admission Requirements- Complete the Application and Admission Requirements for Baccalaureate Programs.
+Admission Requirements- Complete the Admission Requirements for Baccalaureate Degrees.

 - Students wishing to declare psychology as a major must have earned a minimum GPA of 2.50.